The Purpose Of Spousal Support

 Compensating the family caregiver

-Sheila stated her ex-husband had worked long hours and travelled while they were married.
+Sheila stated her ex-husband had worked long hours and traveled while they were married.
 She, on the other hand, had kept their home and cared for their children.
 For that, she argued she was due compensatory spousal support.

-Compensatory support recognizes spouses who make sacrifices during marriage.
+Compensatory support recognizes spouses who make sacrifices during the marriage.
 They include a husband or wife who stayed home to care for children while their partner went to university or built their career.
 When a marriage breaks down, the partner who earned less or stayed home can suffer financially.
 The additional support recognizes that the party who made more or had a career reaped an economic advantage.

 Purpose of Spousal Support

 The judge ruled for her.
 The couple was married for a long time.
 Sheila had set aside her own career and education and moved when Dylan’s job required it.
-Her ex-husband travelled for his work, leaving her alone with the children.
+Her ex-husband traveled for his work, leaving her alone with the children.
 That gave him the freedom to focus on his career and education, allowing him to move up to management.
 Clearly, the judge ruled, the couple had invested in Dylan’s career at Sheila’s expense.
 In effect, the judge said, Sheila’s sacrifices had laid the foundation for his executive position.

 Regardless of her own efforts, Sheila’s lack of education and health meant her income was unlikely to increase.
 Besides more monthly support, Dylan was required to provide ongoing proof that he had a $250,000 life insurance policy payable to Sheila.
 That just left legal costs, to be settled later.